 (30 minutes, easy)

 The game of Jaipur is set in the middle-ages in the Indian city of Jaipur.
 You are one of the traders in its busy marketplace, trying to earn the privilege of being invited to the Maharajah’s court.
-The artwork is a particular highlight in Jaipur, as the beautiful pictures make you feel right in the middle of a hustling Indian marketplace.
+The artwork is a particular highlight in Jaipur, as the captivating imagery makes you feel right in the middle of a hustling Indian marketplace.

 Jaipur is a resource trading game purposely made for 2 players.